-CoSchedule keeps developing new features and they share those over email.
+CoSchedule keeps developing new features and they inform customers of those over email.
 Naturally, the prospect getting my hands on the new tools when they came out excited me.

 When the time came, I signed in my account and couldn't find the tools.
 It seems that I was now considered a “Legacy Account.”
 In other words, I was an early adopter of CoSchedule and they decided to raise the price to access these new features.

 Those of us who were early customers could keep our Legacy plan, but we could not use the new tools unless we paid more.
 That struck me as a bit of a slap in the face to the early customers.